NeuroTech-UCSD/Oz-Speller/README.md

 ![AFTER](./reports/figures/after_trca.png)
 </br>
 As you can see, after filtering it is actually possible to count the number of oscillations in 1 second.
 As you might have guessed, it is from 15Hz flashing, with each color representing a phase-offset. </br>
-Typically you can calculate the inverse-transpose of the spatial filter to derive a spatial pattern, which is not used, but visually interpretable.
+Typically you can calculate the inverse-transpose of the spatial filter matrix and take the first vector to derive a spatial pattern, which is not used, but visually interpretable.
 Here is an example of a learned spatial pattern from TRCA from a different dataset:
 </br>
 ![PATTERN](./reports/figures/spatial_pattern.png)
 </br>
 Once the spatial filter is learned, it is applied to all 32 time-averaged signals and the new trial that needs to be classified, and the filtered time-averaged signal that has the highest Pearson Correlation with the filtered new trial is the predicted class.
-In fact, the Pearson Correlation values themselves ARE the prediction probabilities:
+In fact, the Pearson Correlation values themselves ARE the prediction probabilities, and here is a lot of the averaged prediction probabilities from our offline analysis:
 </br>
 ![PROB](./reports/figures/prediction_probability.png)
 </br>